Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 ### Concepts

-This section us going to cover some commonly used class,
+This section is a high level overview of some broad concepts in Java.
+Concepts such as Packages, Thread Pools and Abstract classes.

 ###### Interface